Kailey Willis

 Kailey Willis (born 18 May 2003) is a Maltese footballer who plays as a forward for Italian Serie A club Hellas Verona Women and the Malta women's national team.

 Club career

 Willis has played for Tarxien Rainbows FC and Birkirkara FC in Malta and for Hellas Verona in Italy.

 International career

 Willis made her senior debut for Malta on 10 June 2021.
+She scored a brace against Luxembourg on 20 February 2023, as Malta won 3–1.